President of Haiti

 The president of Haiti (Prezidan peyi Ayiti, Président d'Haïti), officially called the president of the Republic of Haiti (Président de la République d'Haïti, Prezidan Repiblik Ayiti, /ht/), is the head of state of Haiti.
 Executive power in Haiti is divided between the president and the government, which is headed by the prime minister of Haiti.

-Due to an ongoing political crisis in Haiti, the Transitional Presidential Council has been exercising the powers of the presidency since 25 April 2024.
-It has a mandate to act that concludes on 7 February 2026.
+Due to an ongoing political crisis in Haiti, the Transitional Presidential Council began exercising the powers of the presidency on 25 April 2024.
+However, it dissolved as scheduled after no presidential election was held.
+Its act expired on 7 February 2026.

 Term and election

 A number of qualifications for the presidency are specified by Chapter III, Section A (Articles 134 and 135) of the 1987 Constitution of Haiti.

 The president is elected to a five-year term by popular vote.
 The president may not be elected to consecutive terms; they may serve a second term only after an interval of five years, and can not run for a third term.

 To be elected president, a candidate must: